katiestar99/ansible/docs/docsite/rst/community/code_of_conduct.rst

 We expect all participants, organizers, speakers, and attendees to follow these policies at all of our event venues and event-related social events.

-The Ansible Community Code of Conduct is licensed under the Creative Commons Attribution-Share Alike 3.0 license.
+The Assible Community Code of Conduct is licensed under the Creative Commons Attribution-Share Alike 3.0 license.
 Our Code of Conduct was adapted from Codes of Conduct of other open source projects, including: